Want to change the world…one step at a time?

 The fellowship’s central aim is to train and develop future leaders in this field.

 Ideal candidates should possess an already strong clinical and academic background with a keen interest in academic development, inpatient and outpatient care, and research.
-While preference is given to podiatric surgeons, we train and have trained fellows from a variety of medical, surgical, and research backgrounds over the last two and a half decades.
+We train and have trained fellows from a variety of medical, surgical, and research backgrounds over the last two and a half decades.

 This fellowship was developed to meet the unique and varied health, education and research needs of the field of diabetic foot care.
 SALSA provides care for patients throughout the Southland and the world, with regular out of state and international consultations.
 SALSA is one of the most dynamic and productive clinical/research teams in the world dedicated to the diabetic foot, wound healing, and limb salvage.

 Graduates of Armstrong-led fellowship programs include many of the leading clinicians and researchers in the field, worldwide.

 Applicants should forward a letter of intent (preferably via email) with their curriculum vitae to the attention of:

 Any other questions?
 Please email us at SALSA@med.usc.edu